lokonnek/The-effect-of-atypical-exemplars-on-the-manual-response-in-a-categorization-task-REPLICATION/README.md

 Offline: ERKLÄRUNG EINFÜGEN

 ## Contact us
-Please do not hesitate to contact us if there are any remaining questions.
+Please do not hesitate to contact us if there are any remaining questions.<br>
 ldrescher@uos.de
 hgauditz@uos.de
 lmenzner@uos.de